tobydriscoll/udmath305/src/frontmatter.md

-# M305 Notes
+# Applied Math for Engineers

-These are notes on MATH 305 by Toby Driscoll.
+These are notes on MATH 305 at UD by Toby Driscoll.
 All rights reserved.